The 10 Best Tactile Switches for Your Keyboard (2023)

 Kailh Speed Copper

-KAILH Cream Speed Pro MX SMD 3 Pin RGB Switches for Backlit Mechanical Gaming Keyboard (Speed Copper,68 pcs)
+KAILH Cream Speed Pro MX SMD 3 Pin RGB Switches for Backlit Mechanical Gaming keyboard (Speed Copper,68 pcs)

 $26.00